Pyrrus/github-api-js/readme.md

 #### By **Adam Gorbahn**

 ## Description
-This site will git data from Github giving by the user.
+This site will get user data from Github giving by the user.

 ## Specifications